Dental school clinics, colleges and teaching schools that offer patient care.

-Most of the locations have on site clinics that are open to the general public and provide services to low-income families or individuals.
-While in some cases the care may be offered at a reduced rate, some of the dental or hygienist schools will provide the care for free.
-Find a list of colleges or technical schools below that take patients and will be able to offer assistance, however the terms and conditions of each program will vary.
+Most of the locations have on site clinics that are provide services to the general public, including low-income families or individuals.
+While in some cases the care may be offered at a reduced rate based on the area of the clinic and demand, some of the dental or hygienist schools will provide the checkups and more for free.
+Some school focus their care on children as well as senior citizens too, as those two age groups often have the highest need.
+Find a list of colleges or technical schools below that take patients, however the terms and conditions of each program will vary.

-Care provided by dental school clinics
+Types of affordable dental care provided to patients by dental school clinics

-Another option are dental hygiene schools.
-These too may offer a number of services to patients.
-This includes supervised, low-cost or free care as part of the numerous training programs.
-The purpose of them is they give experience for hygienists.
-The hygienists at a school, including community colleges, will also be closely supervised and all of the work performed is checked and verified by a licensed professional dentist.
+- The hygienists at a school, including community colleges, will also be closely supervised and all of the work performed is checked and verified by a licensed professional dentist.
 These locations are effective at providing preventive dental care as part of the training experience for the hygienists.

 Some sites may also require a screening appointment to determine if the person is suitable as a teaching patient.
 Many of the clinics or schools can also only accommodate a limited number of patients each day, so assistance is provided on a first-come, first-treated basis to those that qualify.